Citizenship

 Double taxation.
 There is a high risk of paying taxes to both countries.
 For example, the United States obliges people with dual citizenship to pay taxes, even if they live in another country.

 Dual obligations.
-As a dual national, you must comply with the laws of both countries — for example, to serve in the military.
+As a dual national, one must comply with the laws of both countries — for example, to serve in the military.
 If there is a conflict between two countries, the choice of one side may lead to the loss of citizenship in the second country or even a tribunal.

 Which countries allow dual citizenship